-Loans and borrowings:
+Interest bearing loans and borrowings:

-All loans and borrowings are subsequently measured at amortized cost using the effective interest method.
+All interest bearing loans and borrowings are subsequently measured at amortized cost using the effective interest method.
 Amortized cost is calculated by taking into account any issue costs, and any discount or premium on settlement.
 Gains and losses are recognized in the statement of comprehensive income when the liabilities are derecognized or impaired, as well as through the amortization process.